MangelMaxime/Nacara/src/Nacara.Create/templates/docs/documentation/guides/custom-layout.md

 To do that, we are going to:

-1. To retrieve the list of `blog-page`
+1. Retrieve the list of `blog-page`
 1. Sort the page per date
 1. Extract the information we want from the page information, for example the title, date
 1. Render the list of blog pages